On This Page

 Bávaro Beach

-Punta Cana's most famous stretch—32km of white sand and calm turquoise waters protected by offshore reefs.
+Punta Cana's most famous stretch—30+ km of white sand and calm turquoise waters protected by offshore reefs.
 Most all-inclusive resorts line this area.
 Water is shallow and gentle, perfect for families.
 Palm trees provide natural shade.
 Beach vendors sell coconuts, cigars, and excursions (bargain hard or politely decline).
 Sunrise walks are magical.
 Some sections can have seaweed depending on season and currents—resorts clean daily.
 Water sports often included at resorts: kayaking, paddleboarding, snorkeling gear, Hobie cats.
 Public beach access exists but most visitors stay at resort beaches.

 Saona Island Day Trip